 Leaving her whanau was the most important, and most painful, aspect of coming to Otago for her postgraduate years, says Dr Rawinia Higgins.

-Dr Raymond Staals currently works as a postdoctoral fellow in the Fineran lab, Department of Microbiology and Immunology.
+Dr Raymond Staals worked as a postdoctoral fellow in the Fineran lab, Department of Microbiology and Immunology.